 When a dog sees something outside the fence that catches its attention, like a squirrel, it may instinctively chase it and blow past the electric fence and get shocked.

 The dog may then be afraid to cross back.
 It could then associate the squirrel to the pain of the shock and turn aggressive toward small animals.

-The pain that dogs feel can turn a friendly dog into an aggressive and fearful one.
+The pain and anxiety that dogs feel can turn a friendly dog into an aggressive and fearful one.